Congratulations to the national winners of the 2023 Awards! View your results.

 Work Upload

-For guidance on all steps of the Scholastic Awards entry process, view our walkthrough series for Students and Educators.
+For guidance on all steps of the Scholastic Awards entry process, view our walkthrough series for Teens and Educators.

 What are the art and writing deadlines for my region?